 Design Projects to Aid the Disabled, published in 1997, described 94 projects carried out by students at 19 universities during the academic 1993-94 year.
 NSF 1995 Engineering Senior Design Projects to Aid the Disabled, published in 1998, described 124 projects carried out by students at 19 universities during the 1994-95 academic year.
 NSF 1996 Engineering Senior Design Projects to Aid Persons with Disabilities, published in 1999, presented 93 projects carried out by students at 12 universities during the 1995-96 academic year.
 The ninth issue, NSF 1997 Engineering Senior Design Projects to Aid Persons with Disabilities, published in 2000, included 124 projects carried out by students at 19 universities during the 1996-97 academic year.
 NSF 1998 Engineering Senior Design Projects to Aid Persons with Disabilities, published in 2001, presented 118 projects carried out by students at 17 universities during the 1997-98 academic year.
 NSF 1999 Engineering Senior Design Projects to Aid Persons with Disabilities, published in 2001, presented 117 projects carried out by students at 17 universities during the 1998-99 academic year.
 NSF 2000 Engineering Senior Design Projects to Aid Persons with Disabilities, published in 2002, presented 127 projects carried out by students at 16 universities during the 1999-2000 academic year.
+In 2002, NSF 2001 Engineering Senior Design Projects to Aid Persons with Disabilities was published, presenting 134 projects carried out by students at 19 universities during the 2000-2001 academic year.

-This book, funded by the NSF, describes and documents the NSF-supported senior design projects during the thirteenth year of this effort, 2000-2001.
-Each chapter, except for the first three, describes activity at a single university, and was written by the principal investigator(s) at that university, and revised by the editors of this publication.
+This book, funded by the NSF, describes and documents the NSF-supported senior design projects during the fourteenth year of this effort, 2001-2002.
+Each chapter, except for the first five, describes activity at a single university, and was written by the principal investigator(s) at that university, and revised by the editors of this publication.
 Individuals wishing more information on a particular design should contact the designated supervising principal investigator.
-An index is provided so that projects may be easily identified by topic.
-Chapters on best practices in design experiences and outcomes assessment are also included in this book.
+An index is provided so that projects may be easily identified by Chapters on best practices in design topic. experiences, outcomes assessment, writing about and working with individuals who have disabilities are also included in this book.